 The Nik An citadel (you will also find it as the Tschudi palace) is located in the center of the archaeological complex of Chan Chan, between the Chayhuac and Chol An citadels.
 The enclosure consisted of large ceremonial and residential spaces, audience halls, warehouses and the ruler’s tomb.
 It had a single entrance door and high walls of up to twelve meters, for better defense.
 All made of adobe and decorated with beautiful reliefs.

-The Nik An walled complex constitutes the greatest illustration of the importance that water had for the Chimú civilization, and particularly the sea.
-It is common to see high reliefs that represent fish, directed towards the north and south (which can be interpreted as representative of the two currents that mark the Peruvian coast: the cold Humboldt current, which comes from the south, and the warm El Niño current. , which comes from the north), waves, rombitos (fishing nets), as well as pelicans and anzumitos (mixture of sea lion and otter).
+Water held symbolic and ritual importance in the Chimú worldview.
+It is common to see high reliefs depicting fish, oriented toward the north and south (which may symbolize the two currents marking the Peruvian coast: the cold Humboldt current from the south and the warm El Niño current from the north), as well as waves, fishing nets, pelicans, and anzumitos (a blend of sea lion and otter).

 The courtrooms